shan-droid-png/AI-Powered-Women-Safety-Monitoring-System/readme.md

 - GIS Mapping: Police can track the exact location of the incident in real-time on a GIS map.

-- Historical Data: Previous crime data is stored, and the system can detect if a person involved in a current incident matches a criminal record.

 ## Technologies Used